jstanier/slack-to-kafka/README.md

 # slack-to-kafka
 ## What does this do?

 It's a standalone application that will push all of the messages from the channel that your [Slack bot](https://api.slack.com/bot-users) is in to [Apache Kafka](http://kafka.apache.org).
+They're pushed as JSON.

 ## Pre-requisites